 Stewarding

 Racey includes a structured stewarding system inspired by FIA race governance.
-This is one of the platform's most powerful features — and it's available on Pro and Enterprise plans.
+Basic stewarding (protests, rulings, penalties) is available on all plans.
+Advanced features — blind review, appeals, and penalty points — require Pro or Enterprise.

 For the full details, see the Steward Guide and the Stewarding Reference.